kuzzleio/documentation-old/src/api-documentation/controller-admin/reset-security.md

 Asynchronously delete all users, profiles and roles and reset `anonymous`, `default` and `admin` profiles and roles to the default specified in Kuzzle's configuration files.

 Subsequent calls made while a reset is underway will result in a [PreconditionError]({{ site_base_path }}api-documentation/errors#preconditionerror).

-The optional parameter `refresh` can be used with the value `wait_for` in order to wait for all users, profiles and roles to be reseted.